ahmadfajar/vue-mdbootstrap-docs/src/docs/components/card.md

 ### BsCardMedia - `<bs-card-media>`

 The component for displaying image inside a card.

+*Available in Vue MDBootstrap since v1.1.0*

 #### Properties